Diego de Rosales: Work as a chronicler

 In 1674 he finished writing his Historia General del Reino de Chile.
 His first two books describe the geography, fauna, flora, and the life and customs of the natives.
 The second part deals with the history of the Kingdom from the arrival of Diego de Almagro until the General Rising of 1655.
-However it was not published until 1877 in Valparaiso, due to Benjamín Vicuña Mackenna, who acquired it in 1870 in London.
+However it was not published until 1877 in Valparaíso, due to Benjamín Vicuña Mackenna, who acquired it in 1870 in London.

 Diego de Rosales Historia documents a series of events such as the Dutch expedition to Valdivia.

 Diego de Rosales is also known to have written a chronicle about the Society of Jesus in Chile, which was called Conquista Espiritual del reino de Chile.
 It was a series of biographies of the main missionaries of the order, combined with the descriptions of their personalities with tales of miracles, appearances and all sorts of wonders common in the minds and documents of the time.
 Unfortunately, this manuscript has only survived in part.

 In his works Rosales used chiefly second hand sources such as those of Garcilaso de la Vega.
 Comparison to other written work have shown that Rosales writings are prone to errors and exaggerations.